RESPONSIBILITIES

 • Defining organizational cognitive patterns

-• Embedding patterns in autonomous systems
+• Embedding patterns in systems

 • Ensuring consistency across organizational functions